symfony/symfony-docs/frontend/encore/split-chunks.rst

-Preventing Duplication by "Splitting" Shared Code into Separate Files
+Preventing Duplication by "Splitting" Shared Code with Webpack Encore
 =====================================================================

 Suppose you have multiple entry files and *each* requires ``jquery``.
 In this